moatboy/moatboy.github.io/docs/TT.md

 * **Terminal Value:** Growth = 2%, Return on capital = 10%, yielding a terminal value of $19.09 billion.
 * **Probability of Failure:** We conservatively assign a probability of failure of 10 percent, with estimated liquidation proceeds of $0.1 billion (one tenth of the face value of debt), given the company's highly leveraged balance sheet.

-{: .note} The model used is a simplified DCF model that assumes a stable growth rate in perpetuity.
-More complex DCF models could incorporate staged growth or cyclical factors, but these would be far too sensitive for this company.
+{: .note }
-{: .warning }
+The model used is a simplified DCF model that assumes a stable growth rate in perpetuity.
+More complex DCF models could incorporate staged growth or cyclical factors, but these would be far too sensitive for this company.{: .warning }
 All assumptions are based on current data and estimates, and there is no guarantee these will hold in the future.
 **Valuation Results:**